British University Vietnam: Rankings

+Accreditations

+National and International Accreditations

+British University Vietnam is licensed and accredited by the Ministry of Education and Training (MOET), following the country's national standards, as a foreign-invested higher education institution, and therefore, allowed by the nation's regulatory bodies to deliver and award national degrees in bachelor and master levels.
+All of contents delivered by BUV is fully-taught by the university, with exceptions of Vietnamese-mandated modules being outsourced to other universities in the region.
+Additionally, British University Vietnam is recognised by China's Ministry of Education and listed on the Chinese Service Center for Scholarly Exchange's platform, which validate all degrees being taught and awarded by BUV and able to be considered formally by Chinese universities.

-In 2023, BUV is accredited by the Quality Assurance Agency, followed by an International Quality Review conducted by this agency, becoming the first university in the region to be accredited by QAA.
+In 2023, British University Vietnam is accredited by the Quality Assurance Agency (QAA), followed by an International Quality Review (IQR) conducted by this agency, becoming the first university/HEI in the region to be accredited by QAA, the first foreign-invested university to be listed in MOET's International Accreditation list.
 The IQR report of QAA on BUV has deemed the following notes as great practices in operation by BUV, being excelled in employer engagement, employability, and personal development for students.
 QAA also noted a range of recommendations for the university, encouraging the university to consolidate their existing policies to support quality assurance, transparency on documents, governance effective review, mapping student-centered approaches, student engagement in course offerings, define transitions points along student lifecycle, and map institutional data-needs to inform data-driven decision-making.

+Rating

-BUV is awarded by QS-5 stars by Quacquarelli Symonds in 2022.
+British University Vietnam is awarded by QS-5 stars by Quacquarelli Symonds in 2022.
 The university is awarded five stars across Teaching, Employability, Academic Development, Facilities, Social Impact, Inclusiveness, and a Specialist Criteria in Economics & Econometrics.
 Two stars were awarded for Global Engagement, making the overall stars received to be five stars.
 This achievement have made the university became the first QS-5 stars institution in Vietnam.

-BUV is licensed by the Ministry of Education and Training as a foreign-invested higher education institution., and therefore, allowed by the nation's regulatory bodies to deliver and award national degrees in bachelor and master levels.
-All of contents delivered by BUV is fully-taught by the university, with exceptions of Vietnamese-mandated modules being outsourced to other universities in the region.
+In 2025, a QS revaluation of the 2022 Stars award were conducted, the newly updated five stars were awarded for Teaching, Facilities, Employability, Good Governance, Social Impact, and Academic Development.
+While four stars were awarded for Global Engagement, Diversity, Equity & Inclusion, and Specialist Criteria: Economics & Econometrics.
+This concludes in a five stars overall.